Academic Integrity Appeal at USF

 The AIRB will deliberate in private and render a decision within three (3) weeks of the AIRB review and offer its determination as a recommendation to the Dean (or equivalent depending on the organizational structure of the USF institution) with a copy to the student by email.
 The student and instructor’s concise written statements will be included with the AIRB’s recommendation.

-The University Level officer will have three (3) weeks to make a final determination or may request to review any additional information necessary or may limit the review to the initial statements provided by the student and instructor upon initiation of the Academic Integrity Appeal Review and the Dean’s Statement will issue a determination in writing by email to the student, instructor and the Dean.
-This will be a final university decision.
+The University Level officer will have three (3) weeks to make a final determination, request to review any additional information necessary, or limit the review to the initial statements provided by the student and instructor upon initiation of the Academic Integrity Appeal Review.
+The Dean’s Statement will issue a determination in writing by email to the student, instructor, and the Dean.
+This will be the final university decision.

-The attorneys at Sammis Law Firm are experienced representing students accused of misconduct or academic dishonesty.
-We can help you fight a false or exaggerated accusation.
-Contact us today to schedule a consultation to discuss the case.
-Call (813) 250-0500.
+The attorneys at Sammis Law Firm are experienced in representing students accused of misconduct or academic dishonesty.